Ryan A Hughes

 GOING BACK TO SCHOOL

 I quit my job in 2012 after getting accepted to the UCLA Anderson School of Business.
 I studied Investment Management and immersed myself in the academic world of finance.
-While there, I completed a yearlong graduate research project studying the feasibility of passive investing and risk-weighting for retail investors.
-This ultimately led to the creation of Bull Oak Capital.
+While there, I completed a year-long graduate research project studying the feasibility of passive investing and risk-weighting for retail investors.
+I wrote a whitepaper detailing the findings of these studies, which ultimately led to the creation of Bull Oak Capital.

 STARTING SOMETHING NEW